Skip to content

 IN THE EVENT OF A CLAIM

-Please contact Howden UK Group on 0121 698 8000 and complete the necessary report/claim form as soon as possible to avoid prejudicing your claim.
+Please contact Howden Insurance Brokers on 0121 698 8000 and complete the necessary report/claim form as soon as possible to avoid prejudicing your claim.

 In order to achieve this, we ask that you notify us immediately of any incident that involves (but not limited to):